 All the tubs are outdoors, and all the experiences are private.
 The spa offers premium and signature tubs featuring a roomier deck, a table and chairs, and fire pits.
 This place is popular, so it’s always better to make reservations.

 There are eight camping cabins, campsites, and luxury suites with private hot tubs, too!
 If you’re with a group, you can even rent the three-bedroom rental house with a full-size outdoor tub.

 The charming, quaint town of Hot Springs is part of the Appalachian Trail, and it has some cute little shops and good restaurants if you’re looking for a December getaway.

-13. Warm Up at the Sauna House and Never Be Cold Again
+13. Warm Up at the Sauna House

 One of my favorite things to do in Asheville in the winter is to spend an afternoon at the Sauna House.
 I love how I feel during and after their Hot-Cold-Relax and repeat experience.
 If it’s cold outside, I no longer feel it, making me feel rejuvenated and full of energy.

 The experience starts with a warm greeting from the front desk staff, where you can get some local snacks and beverages.
 They’ll provide you with towels.
 This is a cell phone-free space, so you’ll have to leave it in a cubby.
 Also, unlike in Finland, swimming suits are required!

 There are two stories.
 Each one features a sauna, a cold plunge, showers, restrooms, and changing rooms.
 The difference from your average sauna experience?
 Folks are encouraged to be social upstairs, and there is a relaxed lounge space with comfy furniture.
 This place is perfect for groups of friends or for making new friends.